Rowena used to juggle her rugby career with a full-time job as an organic dairy farmer but was offered an EPS agreement in January 2019.

 Born in Medway, her first England cap arrived against Ireland in 2008, with Rowena having represented her country at U19 and U20 level.

 She equates the instincts that enable her to effectively carry out her duties on the farm with those needed to succeed on the rugby pitch.
-In 2018 she captained England Women’s National Academy in two games against USA and Canada, before being offered an EPS agreement in January 2019.
+In 2018 she captained England Women’s National Academy in two games against USA and Canada.

 40 points – 8T